WikiTeam/wikiteam/README.md

 `mediawiki-client-tools` has a [Code of Conduct](./CODE_OF_CONDUCT.md).

-At the moment the only person responsible for reviewing CoC reports is the repository administrator, Elsie Hupp, but we will work towards implementing a broader-based approach to reviews.
+At the moment the only person responsible for reviewing CoC reports is the repository administrator, Janet Cobb, reachable at [git@randomcat.org](mailto:git@randomcat.org).
+Please state up front if your message concerns the Code of Conduct, as these messages are confidential.

-You can contact Elsie Hupp directly via email at [mediawiki-client-tools@elsiehupp.com](mailto:mediawiki-client-tools@elsiehupp.com) or on Matrix at [@elsiehupp:beeper.com](https://matrix.to/#/@elsiehupp:beeper.com).
-(Please state up front if your message concerns the Code of Conduct, as these messages are confidential.)
+In case of emergency (i.e. if Janet is not reachable or if such an issue involves her), you can contact Elsie Hupp, who also retains privileges over this repository, directly via email at [mediawiki-client-tools@elsiehupp.com](mailto:mediawiki-client-tools@elsiehupp.com) or on Matrix at [@elsiehupp:beeper.com](https://matrix.to/#/@elsiehupp:beeper.com).

 ## Contributors